Codeception/module-symfony/CONTRIBUTING.md

 ### 4. Send a Test

 - In the test project (`symfony-module-tests`), locate the `/tests/Functional/*Cest.php` file corresponding to the trait.
 In there, create a new method with the same name as your method in the trait, following alphabetical order.
+If your PR fixes an existing issue, put the test into `/tests/Functional/IssuesCest.php`.

 - Run the tests with `vendor/bin/codecept run Functional` command.